 Looking directly at a piece of a tumor under a microscope allows for a conclusive diagnosis of cancer.
 To gather that piece of tumor, a biopsy is performed.

 Your doctor may use any of the following biopsy methods, depending on your unique situation.

 Fine Needle Aspiration (FNA)

-In FNA with EUS guidance, the physician uses live ultrasound images to guide needle placement through the endoscope directly into the suspicious mass.
-The EUS-guided approach is our most frequently used method as it is painless for the patient and produces the most accurate results when performed by an experienced endoscopist.
+In FNA with EUS guidance, live ultrasound images are used to guide needle placement through the endoscope directly into the suspicious mass.
+The EUS-guided approach is painless for the patient and produces the most accurate results.

 Laparoscopy is a procedure in which a small camera attached to a thin, lighted tube is inserted directly into the abdominal cavity through a small incision.
 It is performed with the patient under general anesthesia.
-This means the patient is completely asleep during the procedure and does not respond to verbal or physical prompts.
-By manipulating the camera, the doctor can directly view the pancreas and its surrounding organs.
-A tissue biopsy can be taken by passing a pair of forceps through the laparoscope.
+This means the patient is completely asleep during the procedure.